 Financial words commonly used in discussing cost basis are explained below.

 Accretion.
-Accretion is the gradual increase in the cost basis of a bond over time as the discount is written down.
+Accretion is the gradual increase in the cost basis of a bond over time as the discount is written off.

 Amortization.
 Amortization is the gradual decrease in the cost basis of a bond over time as the premium is written down.
 The term is also frequently used for bond discount accretion.